how much more will the heavenly Father give the Holy Spirit to those who ask Him.

 Parenting is the hardest relationship I have yet encountered.
 It’s like the wildest roller coaster while quickly resembling the tranquil beauty of an ocean sunset.
 Just about every imaginable emotion lies in between.
 The crazy part is that even given the uncertain emotional nature of the relationship, when my child asks, I want to give.

-Prior to asking a "need" must first be identified.
+Prior to asking, a "need" must first be identified.
 Next is acknowledging that this "need" will bring about change in one’s life.
 Asking is the point where "need" and the desire for fulfillment meet.
-When Jesus says, Ask and it will be given (Luke 11:10a) he recognizes this truth and he wants to fill our "needs."
+When Jesus says, Ask and it will be given (Luke 11:10a) he recognizes this truth and he wants to fill the "needs" that will bring him glory.

 There’s nothing like receiving a gift that we specifically asked for.
-The heavenly Father is waiting for your ask.
+The heavenly Father is waiting for you to ask.
 His good gift of the Holy Spirit will satisfy all your needs.

 Today I ask for your good gift of the Holy Spirit.